-As a staff we have discussed how we can support our children who are experiencing Domestic Violence and Abuse on a day-to-day basis and particularly following the Operation Encompass notification.
-We have used the Operation Encompass Handbooks to inform our thinking.
+Staff are made aware of how they can support our children who are experiencing Domestic Violence and Abuse on a day-to-day basis and particularly following the Operation Encompass notification.
+We will use the Operation Encompass Handbooks to inform our thinking.